cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 --- abstract

-This document defines generic techniques to achive hybrid post-quantum/traditional (PQ/T) key encapsulation mechanisms (KEMs) from post-quantum and traditional component algorithms that meet specified security properties.
+"Post-quantum" (PQ) algorithms promise to resist attack by a quantum computer, in contrast to "traditional" algorithms.
+However, given the novelty of PQ algorithms, there is some concern that PQ algorithms currently believed to be secure will be broken.
+Hybrid constructions that combine both PQ and traditional algorithms can help moderate this risk while still providing security against quantum attack.
+In this document, we define constructions for hybrid Key Encapsulation Mechanisms (KEMs) based on combining a traditional KEM and a PQ KEM.
+Hybrid KEMs using these constructions provide strong security properties as long as the undelying algorithms are secure.

 --- middle

 # Introduction {#intro}

-There are many choices that can be made when specifying a hybrid KEM: the constituent KEMs; their security levels; the combiner; and the hash within, to name but a few.
-Having too many similar options are a burden to the ecosystem.
+"Post-quantum" (PQ) algorithms promise to resist attack by a quantum computer, in contrast to "traditional" algorithms.
+Key Encapsulation Mechanisms (KEMs) are an area of particular concern.
+As of this writing, it is unlikely that a quantum computer already exists, but it is possible that one might be created in the near future.
+In order to address "harvest now, decrypt later" attacks, protocols must integrate post-quantum algorithms for confidentiality protection.
+In particular, public-key algrotihsm for key establishment must be replaced with PQ KEMs.

+Given the novelty of PQ algorithms, however there is some concern that PQ algorithms currently believed to be secure will be broken.
+Hybrid constructions that combine both PQ and traditional algorithms can help moderate this risk while still providing security against quantum attack.
+If construted properly, a hybrid KEM will retain the properties of either constituent KEM even if the other KEM is compromised.
+If the PQ KEM is broken by new cryptanalysis, then the hybrid KEM should continue to provide security against non-quantum attackers by virtue of its traditional KEM component.
+If the traditional KEM is brken by a quantum computer, then the hybrid KEM should continue to resist quantum attack by virtue of its PQ KEM component.

+In this document, we define constructions for hybrid Key Encapsulation Mechanisms (KEMs) based on combining a traditional KEM and a PQ KEM.
+Hybrid KEMs using these constructions provide strong security properties as long as the undelying algorithms are secure.

 The aim of this document is provide a small set of techniques for constructing hybrid KEMs designed to achieve specific security properties given conforming component algorithms, that should be suitable for the vast majority of use cases.

 # Requirements Notation